Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 South Korea is a very interesting country to visit.
 Indeed, the culture and the traditions are very different from our Western standards, and you leave the country enriched from your visit.
 What may seem obvious for us might not be that evident for them, and what may seem impolite for us might be completely normal for Koreans.
 To avoid any involuntary diplomatic incident and look like a disrespectful asshole, it’s better to be informed before going to South Korea.
 The things to know before you go to South Korea?
-A lot of things related to the respect of the elederly, the table etiquette at the restaurant, the omnipresence of plastic surgery… Follow the guide!
+A lot of things related to the respect of the elderly, the table etiquette at the restaurant, the omnipresence of plastic surgery… Traveling to South Korea for the first time?
+Here are South Korea travel tips!

 Plastic surgery in South Korea